 Unfortunately, when it comes to popular wedding dates, most videographers are already booked, which can make getting your ideal videographer impossible and a more stressful search than it needs to be.

-These 5 questions will help you figure out if it makes sense for you to get video for your wedding day.
+These 5 questions will help you figure out if it makes sense for you to get video for your Cape Cod wedding day.

 1. Are we really going to watch this?

-Video is a big investment and if you don’t think you’re going to enjoy watching your own wedding film then chances are good that you can probably make a solid decision to cut video at your wedding right away.
+Video is a big investment, and if you don’t think you’re going to enjoy watching your own wedding film, then chances are good you can probably make a solid decision to cut video at your wedding right away.

 Be careful when answering this question, though.
 An off the cuff “no” might be jumping the gun.
 It’s important to think long term and of your family and friends, too.
-98% of couples who decided against getting video regretted the decision immediately after their wedding because they didn’t realize they would miss so much of the day that they took over a year to plan.
+About 98% of couples who decided against getting video regretted the decision immediately after their big day, because they didn’t realize they would miss so much of a day that took over a year for them to plan.

 2. Do we want to add another vendor to our vendor list?

 That said, video is a special kind of time capsule that even photographs can’t compete with.
-Unlike photos which snap moments, video captures your entire day and all its nuances and then edited together in a way that sweeps you back up in that moment like it was just yesterday.
+Unlike photos which snap moments, video captures your entire day (and all its nuances), and then is edited together in a way that sweeps you back up in that moment like it was just yesterday.